 You don’t need a lot of equipment to make major gains in the gym.
 If you don’t believe me, watch the 300.
 It can certainly be motivating to have somewhere to go to where other people are striving to reach the same goals.
 I have a membership at a local gym.
 But the fact is that anyone can get swoll from the comfort of their own home.
 Let’s be real–most people who lift weights are in it for the upper body.
 That’s what people see.
 That’s what people like.
 There are a lot of good reasons for lifting legs, but I won’t get into those now.
 If you want a muscular, shredded upper body, then there’s only one piece of equipment you need: a push-up/pull-up bar.
 If the treadmill is king of cardio, then the push-up/pull-up bar is king of upper body.

 Pull-ups as pictured on the right target biceps, back, chest, and shoulders–four of the most visible muscle groups.
-Pull-ups also work the abdominal muscle (as not pictured).
+Pull-ups also work the abdominal muscle.
 I can’t tell you how many times I’ve woken up with sore abs from a pull-up routine.
-There is a reason why pull-ups are so challenging for so many people people.
-You get out what you put in.
 You can also turn your hands around so that your palms are facing you instead of facing away from you.
 This variation of the pull-up is called the chin-up.
 I’ve found that it works approximately the same muscles as the traditional pull-up with a little more stress on the biceps.
 In my experience, it’s easier to bang out more reps doing the chin-up variety.
 Pull-ups, it follows, are a complete upper-body experience.
 If you did nothing but pull-ups, and you did enough of them, you’d be jacked in no time.

 I’ve used one push-up/pull-up bar for the last 4 years.
 You can get it at Amazon on the cheap: Iron Gym Total Upper Body Workout Bar.
 Apparently, you can also use the bar to do crunches and dips, although I’ve only ever used it for push-ups and pull-ups.
 Iron Gym hasn’t modified their product at all in 4 years, and I don’t think they’ll ever need to.
 The nice thing about the workout bar is you can modify your grip rather easily.
-I like rotating between wide-, narrow-, and straight-grip pull-ups and push-ups to keep my body on its toes.
+I like rotating between wide-, narrow-, and straight-grip pull-ups and push-ups for maximum adaptability.
 I also like doing push-ups with my feet on an incline (a sofa or bed) for increased resistance.
-Use common sense.
+Exercise common sense.

 Take a look at some photos I took of the equipment.
 As you can see, there is some wear on the grip being as old as it is.
 It still works perfectly fine, and I probably won’t buy a new one for a while.
 Good luck and happy gains.